Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/sourcesheet_setup.md

 - Stat - Conditions, like Buffs and Debuffs.
 - Check - Don't worry about this.
 - Faction - Factions of the game.
 This part is heavily hardcoded.
 - Religion - Religions of the game.
-Need CWL to load properly.
 - Zone - Zone data.
 - ZoneAffix - For random nefias, adds a prefix adjective.
 - Quest - Quest Data like descriptions, who is the quest giver, what is the quest name.